defra-design/aqie-design-history/app/posts/private-beta/sprint-eight.md

 * all the participants managed to find the location they wanted to search for in Northern Ireland
 * the new style DAQI scale was understood well
-* users all understood the dual forecast
+* participants all understood the dual forecast
 * the messaging in the prototype is understood
-* people are making the connection between poor air quality and at risk individuals
+* participants are making the connection between poor air quality and at risk individuals

 ### What needs work

 This prototype tested very well and there weren’t any major failings.
 However, we need to do some more ideation around:
-* how to engage users around the localised measurements
+* how to engage participants around the localised measurements
 * how we can use historical data to help engage and improve the air quality messaging
 * can we introduce other features, such as seasonal air quality information

-## What we focused on in sprint eight
+## What we focused on in sprint 8

 As a team we agreed the main points to focus on were:

-* displaying charts with the past 24 hours of pollutant data from the nearest AURN station
+* displaying charts with the past 24 hours of pollutant data from the nearest automatic urban and rural network (AURN) station
 * only showing the nearest monitoring area with links to others nearby

 ### Displaying a chart with the past 24 hours of pollutant data

-We wanted to start displaying the data from the nearest automatic urban and rural network (AURN) station over a 24 hour period.
-This could help give context to the pollutants and potentially help users think about what may be causing them to rise or fall and therefore engage more with the concept of air quality.
+We wanted to start displaying the data from the nearest AURN station over a 24 hour period.
+This could help give context to the pollutants and potentially help participants think about what may be causing them to rise or fall and therefore engage more with the concept of air quality.
 The design was adapted from the charts that are used to illustrate river levels in the [Check for flooding](https://check-for-flooding.service.gov.uk/station/3179) service on gov.uk.

 Underneath each chart is a link to 'View levels over a longer period'.
-Whilst the link was dormant the intention is to allow user's to explore pollutant data over longer periods and within this round of research to explore user's needs around this.
+Whilst the link was dormant, the intention is to allow users to explore pollutant data over longer periods and within this round of research to explore user needs around this.

 ![Chart illustrating pollutant levels over a 24 hour period](../../images/sprint-eight/graphs.png "")

 ### Only showing the nearest monitoring area

 As the charts for each station could potentially increase the bandwidth of each page and effect mobile optimisation, we decided only to display charts for the nearest station.
-Underneath the nearest station is a panel allowing user's to explore other nearby stations.
+Underneath the nearest station is a panel allowing users to explore other nearby stations.

 ![Chart illustrating pollutant levels over a 24 hour period](../../images/sprint-eight/other-areas-monitored-nearby.png "")